 Moreover, initiatives were taken to establish a European Society for Dermatology and Psychiatry.
 Until the very last moment, Herman Musaph was committed to and actively involved in psychodermatology.
 He enjoyed very much the contacts with his colleagues and friends.
 He died shortly after an ESDaP meeting in Paris, and a few days before a symposium on psychodermatology in Amsterdam, at the age of 77.

 In 1995 the Herman Musaph Foundation for Psychodermatology was established in Amsterdam.
 The Foundation commemorates Herman Musaph as one of the founding fathers of psychodermatology.
 Biennally, the Foundation presents the Herman Musaph Award to a scientist who has made an outstanding contribution to the advancement of psychodermatology.
 The Herman Musaph Award is a Medal of Honour, made by a renowned Dutch artist, Geer Steyn.
-Until now, this Award has been presented to Uwe Gieler (1999), Caroline Koblenzer (2001), Emiliano Panconesi (2003), John Cotterill (2005), Andrew Finlay (2007), John de Korte (2009), Francoise Poot (2011) and Sylvie and Silla Consoli jointly (2013).
+Until now, this Award has been presented to Uwe Gieler (1999), Caroline Koblenzer (2001), Emiliano Panconesi (2003), John Cotterill (2005), Andrew Finlay (2007), John de Korte (2009), Francoise Poot (2011), Sylvie and Silla Consoli jointly (2013) and Anthony Bewley (2021).

 Actual list of Award actually presented:

 - Emiliano Panconesi (2003)

 - John De Korte (2009)